I love this story so much and hate that it is buried under four years of writing, which is why it is being reblogged today.

-As I said, it was held in a historic barn from the 1800s that was moved down the road to the site where it sits presently and on the day we got married in 2006.
+Our wedding was held in a historic barn from the 1800s that was moved down the road to the site where it sits presently, and on the day we got married in 2006.

 Okay to look at on the outside but on the inside, it is pretty awesome.

 It was the inside of this barn that hooked us.

 You can’t recreate stuff like that in a plain beige reception hall that serves veal for 85 people.

 We knew right away that this was the place and booked it immediately.